What is an umbilical granuloma?

 - Use liquid nitrogen (a very cold liquid) to freeze the tissue.

 - Tie the granuloma tight at the base with surgical thread.
-This will cause the tissue to die and eventually fall off.
+This will cause the extra tissue to die and eventually fall off.

 Because the granuloma has no nerves in it, these treatments don’t hurt.